htcondor/htcondor/docs/man-pages/condor_adstash.rst

     Abort if reading from a *condor_schedd* takes more than this many seconds **--startd_history_timeout** *SECONDS*
-    Abort if reading from a *condor_startd* takes more than this many seconds **--es_host** *HOST[:PORT]*
+    Abort if reading from a *condor_startd* takes more than this many seconds **--json_local**
+    Skip Elasticsearch and write ads to JSON files in the current directory **--es_host** *HOST[:PORT]*
     Address of the Elasticsearch instance to be used **--es_username** *USERNAME*